salahnomad/salahnomad.github.io/content/digital-compass/cultural-design/zebra-shirt-interface/index.md

 ## Why This Matters: Beyond Aesthetics

 This isn’t about slapping cultural motifs onto sterile interfaces.
 It’s about **imbuing the spirit of ancient crafts** into modern tech.
-When we design with the patience of a zellige maâlem (artisan), the precision of Phoenician trade routes—those ancient networks that optimized maritime paths and standardized cargo for efficiency—and the harmony of a Mediterranean breeze, we create interfaces that feel less like machines and more like living tools.[^1]
+When we design with the patience of a zellige maâlem (artisan), the precision of Phoenician trade routes—those ancient networks that optimized maritime paths and standardized cargo for efficiency—and the harmony of a Mediterranean breeze, we create interfaces that feel less like machines and more like living tools.[^1] This applies equally to physical [community spaces](/cultural-bridges/festivals/avignon-community-building-lessons/) as to digital ones.

 As I wrote in *Algorithmic Sardines*:
 > *"The most profound interfaces are not those that shout for attention, but those that whisper of connection, crafted with the patience of a maâlem and the heart of a storyteller."*